jerryt92/dynamic-reverse-proxy-gateway/readme_en.md

 - Dynamic routing: Parse the target host and port based on the Host header information of the request.
 - Supports HTTP and HTTPS protocols.
+- Supports WebSocket protocol.
 - High-performance network communication using Netty.
 - Logging using Log4j.

 ## Known Issues

 - The gateway's HTTPS support has issues and cannot handle HTTPS requests correctly.
-- ~~Does not support WebSocket protocol.~~
-- Supports WebSocket by caching HTTP routing information.
+- ~~Does not support WebSocket protocol.~~ Supports WebSocket by caching HTTP routing information.

 ## Dependencies